softhea/vehicles/README.md

 I created Functional Tests for the 3 asked Endpoints and Unit Tests for their Service methods.

-I imlemented 2 User Roles: ROLE_VIEWER for GET Endpoints and ROLE_WRITER for the rest, except for the login Endpoint, which is publicly accessable
+I imlemented 2 User Roles: ROLE_VIEWER for GET Endpoints and ROLE_WRITER for the rest, except for the login Endpoint, which is publicly accessible.
 ```

 ## Authentication for all requests except for login